sabispb/nasa_space_biology_knowledge_engine/README.md

 ## ✨ AI features

+### Generate simplified abstract of abstract

+The model [**haining/scientific_abstract_simplification**](https://huggingface.co/haining/scientific_abstract_simplification) was used to summarize, simplify, and contextualize the abstracts of all publications, providing accessible summaries of each publication.
+This model is based on a fine-tuned T5 architecture trained for scientific text simplification.

+To generate the simplified abstracts, run the [**src/ai/abstract_model.ipynb**](src/ai/abstract_model.ipynb) notebook.
+The resulting file **SB_publication_PMC_texts_simplified.parquet** will be created.

 ### Generate main ideas of articles

 The LLM [**Magistral Small 1.2**](https://docs.mistral.ai/getting-started/models/models_overview/) (magistral-small-2509) was used to summarize the main ideas of all publications for which the full text of the article was available.